Anvil House, Level 5, Suite 9

 Accounts Officer: Ling Xu

-Ling emigrated from China in 2002.
-She graduated from Victoria University Wellington with a double major in Money & Finance, and Econometrics.
-Ling’s first job in New Zealand was working as a community support worker for people with mental health issues.
-She has worked in office administration and accounting roles in both the private and not for profit sectors.
-Ling joined the Federation three years ago where she does the day to day accounts management.
+Ling immigrated to New Zealand in 2003.
+She graduated from Victoria University Wellington with double majors in Money & Finance, and Econometrics.
+She joined the Federation in 2014 where she does the day to day accounts management.
 She is married, with a son.
-She enjoys reading, cooking and meeting up with friends.
+She enjoys reading and cooking.